fourMs/MGT-python/README.md

 Step 3: Install OpenCV, moviepy, and FFmpeg
 # Usage
-In this repository is documentation file "MGT-doc.pdf" which describes all functionalities, and a Jupyter notebook "MotionGesturesToolbox.ipynb" with examples of usage.
+The documentation folder in this repo holds the main documentation file "MGT-doc.pdf" which describes all functionalities.
+In addition, a Jupyter notebook "MotionGesturesToolbox.ipynb" is also made, with examples of usage.